Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Introduction

 With the development of technology beyond 5G, the introduction of artificial intelligence and machine learning (AI/ML) is inevitable: the data-driven approaches to solve problems that are mathematically intractable using AI/ML have witnessed established roots to industry standards.
 Specifically, there are study items on enhancements for data collection for 5G \cite{rp201620} and AI/ML air interface \cite{rp213599}.
 Deep learning, a specialized AI/ML technique, has shown viable reusability and reduction in computation cycles through ``transfer learning'' \cite{5288526}.
 Transfer learning is a deep learning approach that uses a pre-trained model for one task as a starting point for another that performs a similar task, which can also be re-trained.
 It has been used with measurable success, as we also validate in this paper.
 Deep learning methods are a specialized form of machine learning that uses neural network architectures.
 Owed to their non-linear activation functions, these learning methods can learn arbitrarily complex relationships between inputs and outputs and have a certain level of robustness against noise.
 Also, due to the multiple layers of neural networks (or \textit{depth}) and number of nodes in each layer (or \textit{width}), they can autonomously extract learning features making the task of learning more time-efficient.
 Deep learning can perform time series classification.
 In this type of classification, training data is time-indexed and the learning must abide to the temporal relationship between observations in the data.

-The use of deep learning in performing predictive handoff or beam switching serves other purposes with regards to the evolution towards the sixth generation of wireless networks (6G): on the one hand, it makes a solid use case for multi-access edge computing, where compute power is brought near to the base station.
+The use of deep learning in performing predictive handoff or beam switching serves other purposes with regards to the evolution towards the sixth generation of wireless networks (6G): on the one hand, it makes a solid use case for multi-access edge computing, where both data storage and compute power are brought near to the base station \cite{9500204}.
 On the other hand, successful predictions can eliminate any potential disruption in the flow of data to the UE \cite{9199558, 8665922}, thus improving on the throughput and latency.
 These two measures remain quintessential performance measures as wireless networks evolve towards 6G.
+Fig.~\ref{fig:overall} shows how an edge compute and storage node can benefit the next-generation base stations in storing data and performing AI/ML-driven computations related to beam prediction and proactive beam handoffs.